NoahShaw99/DATA_612_PWS1_AQI_Deep_Learning_Group_Project/README.md

 ### Notes on Reproducibility
 We set seeds where appropriate but there can be small run‑to‑run variations.
 Please expect minor differences in RMSE/R² around ±0.01.

+### Implementation and Runtime Notes
+The implmentation tools that we used for this project are Visual Studio Code and Google Colab.

+The runtime of the primary single model run was around 2-3 minutes and the runtime of the experiments was about 30 minutes on Noah Shaw's home PC.
 ---

 ## Repository Structure